TheMikkoz/BreadCpp/README.md

 # BREAD C++
-Dunno But BREAD
+* Dunno But BREAD
-This is suppose tp be a simply exercise for C++
+* This is suppose to be a simply exercise for C++